-Welcome to Healthjump's step by step guide on the jumpStart installation process for on-premise Electronic Health Records (EHR) and Practice Management (PM).
+Welcome to Healthjump's step by step guide on the JumpAgent installation process for on-premise Electronic Health Records (EHR) and Practice Management (PM).
 We estimate this installation should take between 5-15 minutes.

-- Have access to the database server of the EHR, or
+- The database server of the EHR, or

-- Have access to another server within the same subdomain of the EHR's database server.
+- Another server within the same subdomain of the EHR's database server.

 - The server will need to have web access to successfully run the installer.

 - Installation users should have installation rights to the target server.

 - Have Read-only Credentials to the EHR / PM database.

 Once the connecting practice has the required information and you have generated the license, you're ready to begin.

 Open the custom start.healthjump.com URL provided by Healthjump on the server that will be hosting the JumpAgent.

 In the web form enter the Practice name, EHR, contact name, and e-mail address.